-Currently Alex is teaching part time at York University’s Faculty of Liberal Arts and Professional Studies.
 Alex is retired after almost 38 years at the LCBO, where he was the Senior Vice Present of Finance and Administration and CFO for 20 years.
-He is a fellow of both the Certified Professional Accountants (FCPA) and Society of Management Accountants (FCMA).
+He is a fellow of both the Certified Professional Accountants (FCPA) and Society of Management Accountants (FCMA) and a Life Member of CPA Ontario.
 He has an MBA from the Ivey School of Business and a Masters of Education from Brock.
-He currently serves on the boards of a financial institution, a Wine & Spirits Distribution company and a not for profit charity.
+He currently serves on the boards a Wine & Spirits Distribution company, a Not-for-Profit Professional Association and a not for profit charity.

 Board Director, Milton

 Brett is an Associate Partner in the Financial Services Consulting practice of Ernst & Young LLP, the Canadian Technology Risk (TR) People Leader and the Canadian Blockchain Technology Risk Practice Leader.
 He has over 12 years of experience in consulting leading business, technology, digital strategy and transformational programs.
 He has a breadth of experience which includes internal and external audits, enterprise risk assessment, cloud, cyber and information security, blockchain, information management, as well as ERP and application risk and controls.
 Brett also holds a Bachelor of Commerce (Double Major in Accounting and Finance) at Saint Mary’s University as well as the CPA, CMA, CIA, and CISA designations.

 Arnie is the Vice President of d4projek management inc., a governance consulting company based in the Ottawa area.
 Arnie also holds the CISA, CPM and CBM designations.
 His involvement in community leadership includes founding a local refugee resettlement initiative, exercising a 25-year commitment to advocacy for vulnerable persons, and the promotion of cultural values through community engagement projects.